mungewell/pico-timecode/README.md

 ![Render of Rev1](hardware/output/rev1-render.png)

-The code now contains a 'calibrate' mode, where the incoming RX LTC is monitored and the XTAL frequencies are adjusted to match, these seems to work pretty well... but I am still working with the passive/stock XTALs on the PICO.
+The code now contains a 'calibrate' mode, where the incoming RX LTC is monitored and the XTAL frequencies are adjusted to match.
+The stock XTAL can be used in the short term for testing/etc, but a replacement TCXO is/would be better.

-Not yet looked at using a more precise/temp compensated XTAL... but once 'calibrated' the stock XTAL performs OK on the bench (likely will have difficulties with changing temp).
+I am qualifying a number of replacement candiates.

 [Demo Video - Rev 1](https://www.youtube.com/watch?v=2LLGX8mJC4A)

-The `main.py` has a menu which can be used to control the device, and to navigate the settings.
+The `main.py` scripts has a menu which can be used to control the device, and to navigate the settings.
 The incoming LTC is now validated before Jam is performed, and the RX monitor has indicator bar to show the relative timing between RX and TX.